SavaIvanov9/Customisable-Artificial-Intelligence-Platform/README.md

 - Machine learning and neural networks with AForge.Net
 - Websocket communication with SignalR
 - Dependency injection wit Ninject
+- Unit testing with NUnit, Moq and NBuilder

 ### Usage
 After registration in the system, the user can create personal bots.
 Steps to setup bot: